0l1v3rr/github-readme-tech-stack/README.md

 <hr>

 ## 🪁 Themes
-These cards come with several built-in themes you can use.
-You can find all of them by clicking [here](docs/THEMES.md).
+These cards come with several built-in themes that you can use.
+You can find them all by clicking [here](docs/THEMES.md).
-If you have a cool new theme in mind, or add one for yourself and others, please check [#45](https://github.com/0l1v3rr/github-readme-tech-stack/issues/45)
+If you have a cool new theme in mind, or want to add one for yourself and others, please see [#45](https://github.com/0l1v3rr/github-readme-tech-stack/issues/45).

 ### 🖌 Customizing a theme
-You can customize a theme using these query parameters.
+These query parameters allow you to customize a theme.
-These parameters accept only valid hexadecimal colors, otherwise, they are not applied.
+These parameters only accept valid hexadecimal colors, otherwise they will not be applied.
 Please use `%23` instead of `#`.

 > **Warning**
-> If the `?theme=` parameter is specified, any of these color customizations will override the theme's values.
+> If the `?theme=` parameter is specified, any of these color adjustments will override the theme values.

 | Parameter | Example | Description |
 |-----------|---------|-------------|